Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Dab on some ChapStick if you nick yourself and the bleeding will stop, works great for legs and face.

 For superficial wounds that bleed, to quickly stop the bleeding after washing the area, use a cotton swab and dip in petroleum jelly (Vaseline) to wipe thickly over the bleeding area.
+I am told by my husband that boxers use petroleum jelly to stop their bleeding wounds so they can continue in the ring.

 This tip is for stopping bleeding on a small cut.
 Pour black pepper into the sore and spread.
 It will not burn and stops the bleeding